rashadism/openchoreo/samples/http-service-component/README.md

 ## How It Works

-1. **ComponentTypeDefinition** acts as a template/blueprint with path-based routing rules
+1. **ComponentType** acts as a template/blueprint with path-based routing rules
 2. **Component** uses that template and provides base configuration
 3. **Workload** specifies what container(s) to run (echo server for testing)
 4. **ComponentDeployment** creates an actual deployment to an environment with optional overrides